Here is the story of our family...

-John P. & his wife Shannon, and John’s cousin Charles E. McCoy, operate the businesses on a daily basis.
+John P. Brooks – Founder, his cousin Charles E. McCoy – General Manager, and Shannon Joyce Page – Controller, operate the businesses on a daily basis.
 One thing the Brooks family is proud of is the fact that we are truly family owned and operated.
 The Brooks family offers a full range of services to families and loved ones during a time of need.
 Whether you choose a traditional funeral service or cremation service or if you choose domestic or international shipping our professional staff are here to help you.
 We give families the opportunity to design the service to fit their budget.
 Our funeral home has been featured in D Magazine, front page of the Dallas Morning News and John P. Brooks was interviewed on Channels 8 & 11 concerning the growing trend of cremation.
 We have serviced Catholic, Protestant, Jewish and Buddhists.
 The Brooks family has a policy that our doors are open to all people.
 For those requiring domestic or international shipping our staff has arranged services for shipping human remains all over the world.
 We offer pre arranged funerals and cremations at competitive prices with the utmost integrity.
 We are very proud that we are Family Owned and Operated.